-Smoking a cigarette instantly raises your blood pressure and pulse.
+For example, smoking a cigarette causes an instant rise in blood pressure and pulse.
 It takes about

 It’s unclear whether cigarette smoking also leads to an increased risk of hypertension.
 That’s when your blood pressure is consistently high.
 However, repeated temporary spikes in your blood pressure may still cause damage.